HOW TO TRACK YOUR TRADES

 1. Log Trades at a Consistent Time

 Choose a routine: log trades right after they close, or at the end of your session.
-What matters is doing it consistently so your trade journal stays accurate.

 2. Fill in the Essential Data

 Record the market, entry, SL, TP and result.
-These values feed your trade statistics and provide a clear picture of your performance.

 3. Add Notes on Execution and Setup

 Write what setup you used, any rule you followed or broke, and how well you executed.
-These details reveal your real trading behaviour.

 4. Review Your Results Weekly

 Once a week, open your trade journal and review your data based on at least 20–30 trades.
-This prevents emotional bias and reveals true patterns.

 Common Mistakes Traders Make When Tracking Trades